curblr/curblr-spec/Rule.md

 In each case, the priority categories and hierarchy establish the order in which rules should be "layered" on top of one another, in the event that they overlap.

-This approach also makes it easier for someone to digitize the rules on a street.
-For example, it may be advantageous to be able to create "free parking" zones as a default regulation that applies when no other rules are in force, and then "paid parking" zones on top.
-Because of the priority categories, we can simply add the full section of street where these rules apply, and add the timeSpan or other relevant details.
-Without priority categories, we would have to split the paid parking zone into multiple geometries with different time spans, so that there isn't conflict between the paid parking zone and the loading zone:
+Because of the priority approach, we are able to digitize this street with just four geometries; placing higher priority "paid parking" and "loading" zones on top of "free parking" zones.
+Without priority categories, we may have to split the paid parking and free parking areas into multiple geometries with different time spans, so that there isn't conflict between the paid/free parking zones and the loading zones:

 <img src="images/priority_example_4.png" width="800">

-The same is true for the free parking zone underneath.
 Since the categories are flexible, cities can customize them to match how their local rules should be applied and to make their mapping process straightforward and tailored to their digitization method.

 # Examples